 Mzee, tunaomba source.
 Isije ikawa yale yale ya kuzusha.
 Maana toka saa 4h30 nafikiri BBC au CNN wangeshatoa, Llakini nimecheck BBC sasa hivi sioni story hiyo.

-Lusaka - Zambian president Levy Mwanawasa died Tuesday morning in a Paris hospital after suffering a stroke in June, a family member said.
+Zambia's leader Levy Mwanawasa, 59, has died in a Paris hospital after suffering a stroke in June.

 Vice-President Rupiah Banda, who is expected to take over as acting leader, made the announcement on state TV.

 President Mwanawasa suffered a stroke at an African Union summit in Egypt and was then flown to France, where he had remained in hospital.

 He came to prominence recently for being one of the African leaders most critical of the violence in Zimbabwe.